HTTP-RPC/Kilo/README.md

     /math/addVarargs?values=1&values=3&values=7

 ## RPCServlet Class
 Web RPC services are "published", or made available, via the `RPCServlet` class.
-This is the class that is resposible for translating HTTP request parameters to method arguments, invoking the service method, and serializing the return value to JSON.
+This class is resposible for translating HTTP request parameters to method arguments, invoking the service method, and serializing the return value to JSON.

 Java objects are mapped to their JSON equivalents as follows:

 * `java.lang.String`: string
 * `java.lang.Number` or numeric primitive: number
-* `java.lang.Boolean`: true/false
+* `java.lang.Boolean` or boolean primitive: true/false
 * `java.util.List`: array
 * `java.util.Map`: object